What are my maternity rights?

 If you need time off for any antenatal appointments during working hours, you’re entitled to be paid for the time.
 This even includes relaxation sessions if that's what your doctor or midwife has advised.
 So don’t let work be an excuse for not switching off or attending your classes!

-The information above is intended to be used as a guide and is correct as of November 2015.
-If you would like further information on your maternity rights, please visit direct.gov.uk
+The information above is intended to be used as a guide only.
+If you would like further information on your maternity rights, please visit direct.gov.uk.

 Teachers who meet certain requirements are entitled to 39 weeks maternity pay at the following rates: